alxroyer/scenario/doc/src/devel.design.arch.rst

       is set to :py:attr:`scenario._scenariorunner.ScenarioRunner.ExecutionMode.BUILD_OBJECTS`:

       #.
 In case the steps are defined with ``step...()`` methods,
-         the :py:class:`scenario._scenariodefinition.ScenarioDefinition` is fed using reflexive programmation (the same for scenario attributes defined with class members) [#meth-beginscenario]_ [#class-ScenarioDefinitionHelper]_.
+         the :py:class:`scenario._scenariodefinition.ScenarioDefinition` is fed using reflective programming (the same for scenario attributes defined with class members) [#meth-beginscenario]_ [#class-ScenarioDefinitionHelper]_.
       #.
 Each step is executed a first time [#meth-beginscenario]_ [#meth-execstep]_ in order to build